 18. Tofu and Tempeh

-Tofu and tempeh are high protein soy foods and often used as a plant-based substitute for people who want to reduce their intake of meats.
+Tofu and tempeh are high-protein soy foods and are often used as a plant-based substitute for people who want to reduce their intake of meats.

 Both foods are staples of a plant-based low-calorie diet.